AutoMoT: A Unified Vision-Language-Action Model with Asynchronous Mixture-of-Transformers for End-to-End Autonomous Driving: Experiments

 \paragraph{Benchmarks and Metrics.} Scene understanding performance is evaluated on the LingoQA~\cite{lingoqa} benchmark using its native metric, Lingo-Judge, as well as on other AD-tailored and general VQA datasets using GPT-based scores.
 We further evaluate the open-loop performance of AutoMoT on the nuScenes~\cite{nuscenes} benchmark, using average accuracy (AA) for decision-making, as well as L2 distance and collision rate for trajectory planning.
 Closed-loop performance is assessed on the Bench2Drive~\cite{b2d} benchmark following the officially provided evaluation metrics.

-\paragraph{Implementation Details.}Each action token corresponds to 0.5 seconds of motion prediction.
-The AE predicts a sequence of action tokens to decode coarse future trajectories, which are further refined by a diffusion-based planner.
-For action policy learning, we adopt a learning rate ranging from $1\times10^{-4}$ to $2\times10^{-5}$ and employ the Fully Sharded Data Parallel (FSDP) training strategy.
-The action expert predicts 6 trajectory points and 20 route points, with $\lambda = 0.5$.
-The model is trained using 8 NVIDIA A100 GPUs.
-Additional details are provided in the Supplementary Material.
+\paragraph{Implementation Details.} For action policy learning, we adopt a learning rate ranging from $1\times10^{-4}$ to $2\times10^{-5}$ and employ the Fully Sharded Data Parallel (FSDP) training strategy.
+All models are trained using 8 NVIDIA A100 GPUs.